decentraland/adr/content/ADR-258-trigger-areas.md

 ## Abstract

-This document describes an approach for making it possible for creators to use native trigger areas in their scenes.
+This document describes an approach for implementing native trigger areas in creator scenes.
+Triggers are a fundamental feature of game development that should be available as a core engine capability rather than requiring external dependencies.
+Currently, creators must rely heavily on the Utils library for this essential functionality, which presents several significant limitations:
-Our SDK never included this essential feature, so creators have relied heavily using the Utils library.
-Triggers in this library are implemented with an approach that has bad performance and is not so easy on the creator, and also has its limits.

-This new approach results in better performance and a better developer experience.
-It also allows for more freedom, as the trigger areas can now be any shape, not just a box.
+- **Performance degradation**: The library implementation results in bad performance and slower SDK ticks due to its non-native approach
+- **Shape constraints**: Triggers are restricted to box colliders only, limiting creative possibilities
+- **Developer experience**: The current approach is not easy on the creator and requires additional library dependencies
+- **Architectural limitations**: As a library solution, it cannot leverage engine-level optimizations or native collision detection

+The native engine implementation addresses these issues by providing:
+- Better performance through engine-level integration with the existing collision system
+- Support for any arbitrary shape from 3D models using mesh colliders, not just primitive shapes
+- Seamless integration with existing components like MeshCollider and ColliderLayer
+- A friendlier developer experience through helper functions similar to our pointerEvents system
+- Native support for multiple trigger layers and collision detection

+This new approach enables creators to define trigger areas using any collider shape - from simple primitives to complex meshes from GLTF models - and react to enter, exit, and stay events when entities on specific collision layers overlap with them.

 ## Trigger areas